Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 The enum values, as well as the parameter details, for the callback parameters are defined in the `tts.h` header file.

-To set and unset callbacks:
+To set and unset callbacks, follow these steps:

 1. TTS provides various callbacks to get information, such as the state changes and start or completion of an utterance.